Skip to content

 - If "no_data" is true, skip this source.

-- Use "threatfox_report" for identified malware families and threat types.
+- Use "threatfox_report" for malware families and threat types.

-- "threatfox_active" (boolean): If true, this indicates an actively confirmed threat.
+- "threatfox_active" (boolean): true = actively confirmed threat.

 - If "no_data" is true, skip this source.